How to Use the VLOOKUP Function to Find an Approximate Match for a Text in Excel – 4 Examples

 Read More: Use VLOOKUP to Find Multiple Values with Partial Match in Excel

-Alternatives of Vlookup to Get Approximate Match for Text
+Alternatives to the Vlookup Function to Get an Approximate Match for a Text

 Download Practice Workbook